 Sam Oppenheim - Director of Communications / Play-By-Play Broadcaster

-Sam is excited to join the Generals team as a broadcasting and media relations intern for summer 2018.
+Sam is excited for his second season with the Generals as the Director of Communications and Play-By-Play Broadcaster for summer 2019.
 A resident of Lisle, Illinois, he is a proud Naperville North High School alum and a current Syracuse University student.

 In his time at Naperville North, he did play-by-play for football and basketball games for all four years.
 During his senior year, Sam was the sports editor of the school newspaper.
 Also, he worked for Comcast SportsNet Chicago (CSN Chicago) for multiple IHSA football games as a red hat.